-Nowadays it is common that a bread recipe calls for an addition of yeast to the ingredients along with a cup of starter to speed up the process.
+Nowadays, it is common that a bread recipe calls for an addition of yeast along with the starter.

-In this case the starter will act more as a flavor agent as opposed to only leaveaning the bread.
+In this case the starter will act more as a flavoring agent as opposed to leavening of the bread.

 Where to Buy Sourdough Starter

-However, King Arthur Flour sell a really great 1oz pot of fresh sourdough starter.
+However, King Arthur Flour sells a really great 1oz pot of fresh sourdough starter.

 Otherwise this live sourdough starter from Breadtopia is a great way to start.

-Read on below if you want to make your own and how to feed a sourdough starter.
+Read on below if you want to make your own, and learn how to feed a sourdough starter.